piky/devstack/lib/neutron_thirdparty/README.md

 ``lib/neutron`` calls the following functions when the ``<third_party>`` is enabled

 functions to be implemented
+* ``validate_<third_party>``:
+  verify that the current configuration is compatible with the third-party program, e.g. enabled services do not conflict and pre-requisite services are enabled

 * ``configure_<third_party>``:
   set config files, create data dirs, etc e.g.